edupals/n4dGtkLoginComponent/README.md

 ###### render_screen()
 	Returns the rendered main box.
 ###### after_validation_goto()
-	Sets the function that the loginComponent will launch after a correct user's validation
+	Sets the function that the loginComponent will launch after a correct user's validation.
+User, password and server will be passed as arguments to that function.

 ### Examples
 ```python